Accenture/AmpliGraph/README.md

 ## Install the library

-You can install the latest stable release of `ampligraph` with pip, using the latest wheel (0.3.0) published by Dublin Labs:
+You can install the latest stable release of AmpliGraph with `pip`, using the latest wheel (0.3.0) published by Dublin Labs:
 *Note this work only from within the Dublin Labs network*

 ```